zeeshanalico/UC-task6-fullStack-PERN/README.md

 ## Overview

 This project consists of two main  the client and the server.
-The client is a frontend application, while the server handles the backend logic and interacts with the database. it also has a database directory with db.sql run execute that file in postgres db
+The client is a frontend application, while the server handles the backend logic and interacts with the database. it also has a database directory with backup.sql run execute that file in postgres db

 ### Clone the Repository